Make-School-Courses/EC2000/README.md

 Complete your blog posts and post two comments by the end of class time on Thursday (2.30pm).
 Update your url links to the blog posts and comments on the tracker and on Gradescope.

-Please be careful while updating your links on the tracker as to not move/edit/change your other classmates' entry
+Please be careful while updating your links on the tracker as to not move/edit/change your other classmates' entry.

 ## Evaluation

 To pass this course you must meet the following requirements:

-- Complete all required  assignments and blog posts tasks.
+- Complete all required  assignments and blog posts tasks
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences